jpmckeown/pitch-sorted/diary-notes.md

 + rogue function unsort, test collision with all sheep (like spaceBattle)
 + learning sequence - where player, how move, what can do? signif teams, where's goal; how score, how beckon,
 + how write new values into Grid ?
++ hat can screenwrap if not beckoning or clamping, will need hat.state
++ face demo should spin 1 face randomly a few rotations
++ pic with interesting lower half, for Trello

 29 July
 + look thru Itch for my contributions